Student Rights & Responsibilities Office

 Prepare your appeal

-• A course plan for the upcoming semester/s
+• A clear course plan for the semester(s) ahead

-• An explanation of your renewed approach to learning
+• An explanation of what has changed in your approach to learning

 Required to Withdraw appeal form